Research course

 Course content

-Classics and Ancient History at Newcastle has a long and distinguished international reputation.
+Classics and ancient history at Newcastle has a long and distinguished international reputation.
 We deliver quality research and teaching.
-We have taught Latin and Greek since 1874.
-We have taught Ancient History since 1910 and Classical Archaeology since 1931.
+We have taught Latin and Greek since 1874, ancient history since 1910 and classical archaeology since 1931.

 Our staff include scholars of outstanding international reputation.
 Our research covers all major aspects of the study of the ancient world.

-MPhil and PhD supervision is usually available in:
+Classics and Ancient History PhD and MPhil supervision is usually available in:

 Ancient history and classical archaeology